ParaCoToUl/noarr-pipelines/docs/hub.md

 A hub is internally a queue of chunks.
 Each chunk can have multiple envelopes with the same data on multiple devices.
 When a producing link produces a chunk of data (e.g. on the CPU), it enters the queue.
 The chunk then passes through the queue and is copied to proper devices (e.g. the GPU).
 When it reaches the end of the queue it becomes the *top chunk*.
 Only the top chunk is subject to consumption, peeking and modification.
 Consumption is straight forward: when a consuming link finishes, the top chunk is removed from the queue and its envelopes are returned to the pool of empty envelopes.
 Peeking links access the top chunk for reading only.
 This means there may be multiple peeking links on multiple devices running simultaneously.
 Modifying links work like peeking links, but they may only access the chunk from one device at a time and when they finish, they invalidate envelopes of that chunk on other devices.
 During both peeking and modification, the top chunk remains at the top of the queue.

 The hub remembers a *dataflow strategy*.
-It's a set of links, to which we want the data to flow.
+It is a set of links, to which we want the data to flow.
 This in turn translates to a set of devices and it informs the memory transfer that should occur in the queue.
 This is how you specify the dataflow:

 ```cpp
 // flow to three links